PavelxBabayan/Repository_1/README.md

 ## Description

-This is a learning project, how to set up a work environment for python.
+This is a learning project how to set up a work environment for python.